-For the housing equations, we tested whether the living space was endogenous (because of a simultaneous choice between the size of the housing and its price).
-The results show that it is endogenous in three out of four equations (it is exogenous for owner-occupied of single-detached houses); in this case its projection is used in the main equations, estimated by 2SLS or by PLS.
+For the housing equations, we tested whether the living space was endogenous (this is often the case because of a simultaneous choice between the size of the housing and its price).
+We selected two instruments: the number of consumer units of the household and the gender of the head of the household.
+Depending on the equations, the partial R2s were comprised between 0.09 and 0.25 and the Sargan statistics were higher than 0.3, showing that these instruments were exogenous.
+The living space was endogenous in three out of four housing equations (it was exogenous for owner-occupied, single-detached houses); in this case its projection was used in the main equations, estimated by 2SLS or by PLS.